American-Magnetics-Inc/multi-axis-operation/README.md

 Version 1.00 is now distributed with Linux and macOS ready-to-use binaries, along with the x64 Windows support.
 The Linux deployment folder format is improved and should work more reliably.

-#### New Table Feature
+#### New External App/Script Execution Feature

-Version 1.00 introduces an option to execute an external application or Python script at each target during *Auto-Stepping*, as well as *automatically* entering and exiting persistence at each target.
+Version 1.00 introduces an option to execute an external application or Python script at each target during *Auto-Stepping*, as well as optionally *automatically* entering and exiting persistence at each target.
 This feature is intended to allow the customer to use the Multi-Axis Operation application as a sequencer for automated data acquisition or other experimental procedure that *repeat*s at various field points.

 An example Python script is included in the Help.
 All the customer need do is write the data acquisition code.
-All the magnet field parameters are controlled by the Multi-Axis Operation application.
+All the 3D magnet field parameters are controlled by the Multi-Axis Operation application.
 The customer can concentrate on what is specific to an experiment rather than *reinventing* the 3D field control.

 ![table](https://bitbucket.org/americanmagneticsinc/magnet-daq/raw/fd38e070b36eef59ecea22f000a22da181c272f8/help/images/screenshot4.png)

-Future improvements might include argument variables format (e.g. %MAGNETFIELD%) that allows passing of present magnet field states to the external script.
+Future improvements might include argument variables format (e.g. %MAGNITUDE%, %AZIMUTH%, etc.) that allows passing of present magnet field states to the external script.
 Customer [feedback](mailto:support@americanmagnetics.com) is requested!

 ## How do I install? ##